 5. Omega Fatty Acids

-These multitasking nutrients can ease allergies, calm inflammation, and help restore the natural oils in your dog’s skin and coat, providing relief from his tail to his paws.
+These multitasking nutrients can ease allergies, calm inflammation, and help restore the natural oils in your dog’s skin and coat, providing relief from their tail to their paws.
 Consider getting a supplement free of common food allergens such as gluten, grain, and soy.
 As always, consult with your vet before making any dietary changes or additions.

 7. All Natural Paw Balm

-Our Nature’s Butter™ Paw Balm is made from 100% all natural, ethically sourced, pet-safe butters and essential oils, poured by hand on a family farm in Northern Minnesota.
+Our Nature’s Butter™ Paw Balm is made from 100% all natural, ethically sourced, pet-safe butters and essential oils.
+It’s poured by hand on a family farm in Northern Minnesota.
 This balm features ultra-hydrating ingredients that lock in moisture in layers, including some of the beneficial materials listed above.
 Not only does this balm ease discomfort, it can offer protection from further irritation.
-Part of our new line of soothing and moisturizing dog-safe balms.
+It’s part of our new line of soothing and moisturizing dog-safe balms.
 To learn more about the Nature’s Butter™ collection, click here.